projectcalico/calico/networking/change-block-size.md

       },
   </pre>

-  If the type is “calico-ipam”, you are good to go.
+  If the type is "calico-ipam", you are good to go.
 If the IPAM is set to something else, or the 10-calico.conflist file does not exist, you cannot use this feature in your cluster.

 ### How to